CosmosOS/Cosmos/README.md

 <hr/>

-Cosmos (C# Open Source Managed Operating System) is an operating system development kit which uses dotnet, along with the custom il2cpu compiler to turn any C# code into a working bare-metal OS.
+Cosmos (C# Open Source Managed Operating System) is an operating system development kit which uses dotnet, along with the custom IL2CPU compiler to convert (most) C# code into a working bare-metal OS.
-Despite C# in the name, any .NET based language can be used including VB.NET, Fortran, Delphi Prism, IronPython, F# and more.
+Despite C# in the name, any .NET based language can be used, which includes: VB.NET, IronPython, F# and more.
 Cosmos itself and the kernel routines are primarily written in C#, and thus the Cosmos name.

 In a project, cosmos can be thought of as a compiler and a sort-of standard library for a project.
 It gives the user access to often hard to find or otherwise difficult to understand tools.